 already vanishes, since~$R$ has winding number~$0$. \end{proof}

-Having provided some examples and constructions of stably slice links, we conclude this subsection by recalling Schneiderman's characterisation of stably slice links~\cite{Schneiderman}; see also~\cite[Theorem 1.1]{Martin15}. \begin{theorem}[Schneiderman] Let $L \subset S^3$, the following are equivalent: \begin{enumerate} \item the link~$L$ is stably slice; \item the following invariants vanish: the pairwise linking numbers of $L$, the triple linking numbers $\mu_{ijk}(L)$, the mod~$2$ Sato-Levine invariants of~$L$, and the Arf invariants of the components of~$L$. \end{enumerate} \end{theorem} \begin{proof} The pairwise linking numbers of $L$ can be computed via the number of intersection points among nullhomologous surfaces bounding $L$.
+Having provided some examples and constructions of stably slice links, we conclude this subsection by recalling Schneiderman's characterization of stably slice links~\cite{Schneiderman}; see also~\cite[Theorem 1.1]{Martin15}. \begin{theorem}[Schneiderman] For a link $L \subset S^3$, the following are equivalent: \begin{enumerate} \item the link~$L$ is stably slice; \item the following invariants vanish: the pairwise linking numbers of $L$, the triple linking numbers $\mu_{ijk}(L)$, the mod~$2$ Sato-Levine invariants of~$L$, and the Arf invariants of the components of~$L$. \end{enumerate} \end{theorem} \begin{proof} The pairwise linking numbers of $L$ can be computed via the number of intersection points among nullhomologous surfaces bounding $L$.
 In particular, stably slice links have pairwise vanishing linking numbers, and whenever this latter condition is satisfied, Schneiderman's \emph{tree-valued invariant} $\tau_1(L)$ is defined.
-In his terminology~\cite[Section 1.2]{Schneiderman}, an $m$--component link $L \subset S^3$ is stably slice if it bounds a collection of properly immersed discs $D_1,\ldots,D_m$ such that for some $n$, the $D_i$ are homotopic (rel boundary) to pairwise disjoint embeddings in the connected sum $D^4 \csum nS^2 \times S^2$.
+In his terminology~\cite[Section 1.2]{Schneiderman}, an $m$--component link $L \subset S^3$ is stably slice if it bounds a collection of properly immersed disks $D_1,\ldots,D_m$ such that for some~$n$, the~$D_i$ are homotopic (rel boundary) to pairwise disjoint embeddings in the connected sum $D^4 \csum nS^2 \times S^2$.
 As explained in Remark~\ref{rem:EquivalentDef}, this is equivalent to Definition~\ref{def:StablySlice}.

 Using this definition of stable sliceness, \cite[Corollary 2]{Schneiderman} shows that $L$ is stably slice if and only if $\tau_1(L)$ vanishes.
 Using~\cite[Theorem 1]{Schneiderman} and~\cite[Theorem 1.1]{CST}, this is equivalent to the triple Milnor linking numbers of $L$, the mod~$2$ Sato-Levine invariants of $L$, and the Arf invariants of the components of~$L$ all vanishing. \end{proof}

 We conclude by mentioning two additional characterizations of stable sliceness. \begin{remark} Combining Theorem~\ref{thm:Schneiderman} with a result of Martin~\cite[Corollary~1]{Martin15}, a link is stably slice if and only if it is band pass equivalent to the unlink, if and only if it is $0$-solvable, a notion due to Cochran-Orr-Teichner~\cite{CochranOrrTeichner}. \end{remark}